streamdata-gallery-organizations/azure-data-lake-store/_listings/azure-data-lake-store/subscriptionssubscriptionidprovidersmicrosoft-datalakestoreaccounts-get-openapi.md

 x-collection-name: Azure Data Lake Store
 x-complete: 0
 info:
-  title: Azure Data Lake Store API File System Check Access
+  title: Azure Data Lake Store API Account List
-  description: Checks if the specified access is available at the given path.
+  description: Lists the Data Lake Store accounts within the subscription.
+The response
+    includes a link to the next page of results, if any.
   version: 1.0.0
 basePath: /
 schemes: